 |9||Since we work in tech, especially those of us who contribute to open source software projects, we understand grassroots movements.
 One of the first books on open source software was The Cathedral and the Bazaar by Eric S. Raymond.
 In this book, Raymond explored the miracle of Linux.
 Most of us don’t really think about it much now, but Linux was this crazy project that let everyone contribute to taking this complicated kernel and creating a useful operating system.
 And it worked!
 Raymond began to use the principles of open source software in his own software development projects, and he distilled lessons that he used to write his book.
 Raymond likened closed source software development to a cathedral where there is centralized command and control, and he compared it to open source software which he described as a loud babbling bazaar where power is distributed among many loud voices.
 And, spoiler alert, the bazaar model produced better results.

 The lesson that is most well known from “The Cathedral and the Bazaar” is this one:

 Now, I hope that many of you have heard this phrase, but I want to focus on the more formal version of this statement from the book which reads of follows:

 “Given a large enough beta-tester and co-developer base, almost every problem will be characterized quickly and the fix obvious to someone”.

-If let source software development be this big tent, this babbling, boisterous bazaar of people who are involved in the development of software and dedicated to making it better, then there is no problem we can’t solve.
+If we let software development be this big tent, this babbling, boisterous bazaar of people who are involved in the development of software and dedicated to making it better, then there is no problem that we can’t solve.

 And that’s the promise of inclusion.
-But the sad reality is that just like our repositories are protected by by passwords and permissions, often our companies are protected by privilege and there are voices that we keep out of this bazaar that we don’t create a space for them to take part in our projects and in our companies.
+But the sad reality is that just like our repositories are protected by by passwords and permissions, often our companies are protected by privilege and there are voices that we keep out of this bazaar.
+We don’t create a space for them to take part in our projects and in our companies.